tongilcoto/playwright-playground-cucumber-js/README.md

     - setup.js: javascript for initialiting objects (it is first file to be loaded/executed when running the project scripts)
 - package.json: it contains project running scripts as well as needed packages

+## Getting ready the environment

+After the mandatory install command `npm install` you need to download the playwright browsers.

+Please do that with this command: `npx playwright install`

 ## Running the project

+You can run the project by executing `npm run <option>` with one of this options

 ```
     "test": "./node_modules/.bin/cucumber-js --require tests --publish-quiet",